gonzalologorg/UT99-Android/README.md

 The goal of this project is to make the original Unreal Tournament playable on Android devices, including legacy Android hardware such as the **OUYA console**, while preserving the classic look and feel of the PC version.

-Original Unreal Tournament game data is **not included**.
-You need a valid PC installation of Unreal Tournament / UT99 and must import your own game data.

 > [!IMPORTANT]
 > **Original UT99 game data is not included.
 You need valid Unreal Tournament v400 data.**
 >